commentary to opus 55a

 I. Movimento infernale and Pas de deux

-again a dictator comes on the scene
+again a dictator comes on the scene with his lackeys.

 Children are playing again.